Tyrn/wei/the-insider-en.typ

      "You have a guest, don't you?
 I will not hinder your meeting."

-     Indeed, a white like goose down Volvo  dallied  next  to trimmed bushes and a  man with a colorless face  dressed in a cream colored  suit - Richard Giles - walked back and forth the terrace.
+     Indeed, a white like goose down Volvo  dallied  next  to trimmed bushes and a  man with a colorless face  dressed in a cream colored  suit---Richard Giles---walked back and forth the terrace.
 Bemish drew himself together.

      "Good  day," Giles  rendered,  "I have been  waiting  for you for three hours."